 3. Artificial liver:

 An artificial liver has been developed recently.
-The liver will undergo various biochemical reactions, so this is a complicated device because this is where the body undergoes biological reactions.
+The liver will undergo various biochemical reactions, which is a complicated device because this is where the body undergoes biological reactions.
 The device is used to separate and remove plasma from the patient’s body and dispense fresh plasma.

 4. Artificial ligament: